component-driven/component-driven-development/src/exercises/2-5-Context/Readme.md

 ### The task

-1. Create React Context provider that render active dialogs and has functions to open and close a dialog.
+1. Extend the `DialogProvider` component with a new method that open a `Prompt` dialog with given parameters.
-2. Create a React Hook that returns a function that returns function to open and close dialogs, as well as shortcut function that opens a prompt dialog.
+2. Create a React Hook that uses the `DialogContext` and returns all functions from the context: functions to open and close dialog, and a function to open a prompt dialog.

 <details>
  <summary>Solution</summary>